willklein/willkle.in/contents/drafts/submitting-code-samples.md

 ### Dig in

-Think about the problem at a deeper level than what the requirements specify.
-Research the problem space and consider things like internationalization.
+Great developers don't just implement a spec, they build something for someone else to use.
+Think about the problem space at a deeper level than what the requirements specify.
 You don't need to over-engineer the solution, but your understanding of the domain will show in both your code and the interview.

 ### Solve it yourself

 This may be obvious, but I sometimes hear, "well, if I did this for real, I would research existing solutions."
 Yeah, you might, but this is about *your* abilities.
-It's OK to look up docs and APIs, but avoid using someone else's implementation.
+It's OK to look up docs and APIs, or to use libraries where it makes sense, but avoid copying someone else's design.

 ### Put it down for a couple days

 Coming back to your code after the dust has settled will give you a fresh perspective.
 You'll spot minor improvements, and potentially, come up with a better design.
 Your brain has probably been running a subconscious background process since you started, so see what it comes up with.

-Even after you've submitted the solution, don't be afraid to keep working on it.
-Ask if you're not sure, but you can probably make changes until the day of the interview.

-### Use branches
+### Experiment

-Branches can be used to demonstrate multiple approaches as part of a single solution.
-You may experiment with different designs to find the optimal solution.
+When searching for the best solutions, we sometimes experiment with different designs to see what works.
 If you try an approach that doesn't work, keep it around on a branch.
 I appreciate hearing what a candidate tried, and how they evolved their design.

 ### Write a README